w3c/openscreenprotocol/control_protocol.md

 - `NUM_URLS` is an unsigned positive 16-bit integer that is identical to `NUM_URLS` in the corresponding Presentation Display Availability Request.
+- Each `INDEX_N` is an unsigned 16-bit integer corresponding to the index position of the Nth URL in the Presentation Availability Request (starting from zero).
-- Each `AVAILABILITY_RESULT` is an unsigned 8-bit integer containing the availability result for the Nth URL in the request.
+- Each `AVAILABILITY_RESULT_N` is an unsigned 8-bit integer containing the availability result for the `INDEX_N`th URL in the request.
 The results are as follows:

 Availability Result | Meaning
 --------------------|--------
 0                   | The URL is not compatible with the display.